Travel Industry Management (TIM)

 TIM 353 Air Transportation Management (3) Marketing, management and strategies used by airlines, airports, catering, and aircraft manufacturers.
 Pre: 101.

-TIM 354 Surface Tourism Transportation Management (3) Management of surface tourism transportation such as car rental, bus and coach operators, drive tourism, intercity rail, taxi, etc. Includes marketing, ownership and financing, operations, regulation and promotion, human resources.
+TIM 354 Surface Transportation Management (3) Management of surface transportation such as cars, buses, and intercity rail, etc. Includes marketing, ownership and financing, supply chain, operations, regulation and promotion, human resources.
 Pre: 101.

 TIM 365 Economics in Travel Industry (3) Microeconomic theory of consumer behavior and demand production cost analysis, market structure and pricing in travel companies.
 Economic impact of tourism.
 Students may not earn credit for 365 and BUS 313.
 Pre: either ECON 120 or ECON 130.